-Top Mobile Internet Browser in China
+Top Mobile Apps & Platforms in China

 Google’s Chrome browser, also called by some online users as Google Browser, is one of the popular choices among China’s online users.

 A main competitor in China’s mobile web browser market.

 Sogou Browser.
 Another popular product of China’s second largest search engine Sogou, who also owns an input software.